AI-generated text boundary detection with RoFT: Approach

 \section{Approach}

-Our methods for boundary detection span several different design choices.
-Initially, we adopt a multilabel classification framework, as proposed by \citet{cutler2021automatic}, where the label of a text corresponds to the number of the first generated sentence.
-Another approach treats the text as a time series, sliding a fixed-size window over the text tokens.
-Labels can be predicted for every time point and then aggregated.
-Alternatively, we explore regression methods that aim to minimize the mean square error between true and predicted labels.
-For feature extraction, we adopt techniques that have been proven effective for artificial text detection before; below, we consider the details of every specific approach.
+We consider several different approaches, including a multilabel classification framework, as proposed by \citet{cutler2021automatic}, where the label of a text corresponds to the number of the first generated sentence, time series analysis that slides a window over the text tokens, and regression methods that minimize the MSE between true and predicted boundaries.
+We design our classifiers based on features that have been successfully used in prior works on ATD~\citep{solaiman2019release, mitchell2023detectgpt}.
+We also introduce a new baseline based on sentence lengths.
+Below, we consider all of these approaches in detail.